 Party It Up at Events & Festivals in Chicago

 Chicago has world-class events and festivals that celebrate diverse food, music, culture, and art.
 On St. Patrick’s Day, attend the celebration parade downtown and snap a picture of the Chicago River after it’s dyed green.
 Thirsty?
-Stop by the Chicago Ale Fest for some of the best beer from Chicago breweries.
+Stop by the Chicago Beer Fest for some of the best beer from Chicago breweries.
 Fill up on cuisine from top restaurants during the 17-day Chicago Restaurant Week.
 Witness the Lightscape event at Chicago Botanic Garden.
 Listen to lineups chock-full of indie, rock, hip-hop, pop, and more acts at world-famous Lollapalooza.
 Or take part in Chicago’s other amazing summer music festivals, including Pitchfork, Riotfest, Chicago Jazz Festival!

 Devour Genuine Deep-Dish Pizza